oasdiff/sync/README.md

     ]
 }
 ```
-Note, provided callback service should response with HTTP 200 OK or 201 Created
+Note, provided callback service should respond with HTTP 200 OK or 201 Created